So, you are planning to build your own chicken coop.

 - Easy to clean and sanitize with good drainage

 Let’s look at each one of these in turn below.

 How Big Should Your Coop Be?

-If you have ordered from a hatchery, they usually have a helpful section in the catalog that will give you space requirements for chickens.
+If you have ordered a hatchery, they usually have a helpful section in the catalog that will give you space requirements for chickens.

 In general, the following space requirements apply:

 - Bantams – 2sq.ft./bird in the coop, 4sq.ft/bird in the run.